Estimated time: 6 minutes read

 Furthermore, it is highly advisable not to rely on practices that trust the correct execution of certain functions of a smart contract to predetermined gas consumption limits, as these limits can vary across successive code forks of the Ethereum network.

-Do you know any striking cases of contract exploitation through reentrancy attacks in Ether transfers?
+Do you know of any notable cases of contract exploitation through a reentrancy attack when sending Ether?
 I invite you to share your knowledge.